Becoming a 10x design engineer starts with tapping into tried and true engineering design tips that have stood the test

 Projects can get chaotic when you’re swamped with work, and it’s easy to lose track of new design elements as they come flying your way.

 At the same time, keep your to-do lists up-to-date to stay on track with projects.
 Trust me, no matter how good you think your memory is, you’re bound to forget things.

 #3 Think outside the box

-To help you think outside of the box, learn from Elon Musk’s learning strategies.
-He’s the master of thinking outside of the box.
-One of his favorite strategies to approach new designs is first principles thinking.
+To get your creative juices flowing, learn from Elon Musk’s innovative strategies.
+He’s a master at thinking outside the box.
+One of his go-to approaches for new designs is first principles thinking.